Season of Re-education

 WHAT SHOULD I GET FIRST?

-Donna Heck, my list shepherdess for the first four years of the SHF-L list's operation, (and my online secretary as well!) had this to say...
 I know that it can get really expensive to go and purchase a lot of books.
 Some of them might be available at your library or church library so check there first.
 Next, if they aren't available I'd really recommend that you get these two things at least.
-One is the Guide-a-log as it covers so much that reading (and digesting) it can really be a season of re-education all by itself.
+One is the Guide-a-log as it covers so much that reading (and digesting) it can really be a mini "season of re-education" all by itself.

-While you are reading that I'd suggest you also purchase one of the Jumpstart Navigators ~ which depends on the ages of your children.* That way they are not waiting for you to complete your re-education before they can get started.
+While you are reading that, I'd suggest that, if you have children age 12 and under, you also purchase the Homeschool Jumpstart Navigator.
+If you have children age 12 and up, get Senior High: A Home-Designed Form+U+la, and begin with the the Jumpstart chapter right at the beginning.
+That way your kids are not waiting for you to complete your re-education before they can get started.
 As someone wrote earlier, that season of re-education may take a long time as many of us find that it becomes a lifestyle of learning.

 Here's what another mom wrote...